web-43-truck/foodtruck/sprint-1/wireframe-descriptions.md

 * An "Now Open" icon will appear to the left of the truckProfileID when teh truck owner has logged in and indicated that the truck is open and active
 * The truckName field will serve as the trucks name and hyper link to its profile page.
 * At the bottom of the page the truck hunter icon will appear as a hyperlink to return the user to the index.html page

+## Profile for Owner
+* As the owner is logged into his account they can clearly see the hyperlink to change the featured images.
+There is a clear area to enter the location where the food truck will be located and a start and end time of hours of operation.
+There is a clear section for the truck description with an add/update field button and the bottom right of the section.
+Below the description, there is dropdown menu asking the user to select the type of cuisine that their truck carries.
+On this drop down menu, they can select multiple types of cuisines.
+On the footer of the gage, there is an icon that can take the user to the homepage.